-Stock up on these non-perishable food items and pantry staples so you are always well-prepared for the unexpected.
-Plus get a few pantry meal recipe ideas and tips for easy meals without fresh foods.
+Stock up on these non-perishable food items and pantry staples so you are always well-prepared!
+These are the best foods to stock up on, our pantry essentials, so you have what you need to make all your favorite dinners.
+Plus get a few pantry meal recipes, ideas, and tips for easy meals without fresh foods.

 A well-stocked pantry means you can prepare a quick and easy meal on demand, even if you don’t have time to go to the grocery store!
 This is my list of pantry staples and essentials, the items I always have on hand.

-It’s also good to have non-perishable foods on hand in case of emergencies.
-Whether it’s due to the weather, or due to something even more unexpected (like what we’re currently dealing with amidst the coronavirus), the reality is that emergencies do happen.
+It’s also good to have some non-perishable foods around in case of emergencies.
+Whether it’s due to the weather, or due to something even more unexpected, it’s always nice to stock up on basic foods for your pantry.

-So when you find yourself unable to go to the grocery store for one reason or another, unable to use fresh foods and left with what’s in your pantry, you’ll be glad you stocked up!
+So when you find yourself unable to go to the grocery store for one reason or another, unable to get those fresh foods and left only with what’s in your pantry, you’ll be ready to go!

 I’m sharing my non-perishable foods grocery list so you know what to buy, plus some quick pantry meal ideas so you can whip up dinner with just a few ingredients.

-If a food is “non-perishable,” it means it doesn’t require refrigeration and can last for a long period of time in your pantry.
+If a food item is “non-perishable” (also referred to as shelf stable foods), it means it doesn’t require refrigeration and can last for a long period of time in your pantry (or at room temperature).
 Think foods that are canned, dried, jarred, or dehydrated.
 These items don’t expire or go bad in the same way many other foods do.

 The best shelf-stable foods are pasta, rice, dried or canned beans, and canned vegetables.
 These are easy to stock up on in bulk, they’re affordable, and they can be combined to make simple meals.